Breast Implant Removal Surgery With Sydney Plastic Surgeon Dr Choy

 Patients usually request a breast implant removal when they are no longer happy with their current level of augmentation, their implants have begun to fail, or they have experienced specific issues, such as capsular contracture.
 This decision does not mean, however, that they necessarily want to go back to having a 100% natural breast contour.
 If you decide to resize your breasts, Dr Choy can conduct a slightly more extended procedure, during which a second set of implants is inserted.

 This procedure will necessarily be more complex, for a variety of reasons.
-Any issues with breast tissue discovered after the implants have been removed must be corrected before insertion of the new implants into the breast pocket to have a safe procedure with the best possible outcome.
+Any issues with breast tissue discovered after the implants have been removed must be corrected before insertion of the new implants into the breast pocket.
 While many problems can be anticipated prior to the surgical date, some may only become apparent after the initial incisions have been made.
-A surgeon who can not only address but also anticipate such problems can increase a woman’s chances of having a successful surgery with outstanding result.
+A surgeon who can not only address but also anticipate such problems can increase a woman’s chances of having a successful surgery.

 Breast Implant Removal without Replacement

 It is not uncommon for a woman to have only a breast implant removal without replacement.
 This procedure will bring the breast back to its original size and shape, as closely as is possible.
-However, to achieve the most attractive look, often it is beneficial to combine breast implant removal with a breast lift or reshaping procedure.
-This combination is becoming increasingly popular among patients in Australia since it not only eliminates the troublesome concerns a woman may be experiencing but also attractively enhances the breasts, providing the best possible outcome.
+Often it is beneficial to combine breast implant removal with a breast lift or reshaping procedure to account for the lost volume the implant was providing.

-Women can further improve their breast appearance by including a fat-transfer in their procedure, affording them a very natural way to maintain breast fullness but without replacing their implants.
+Another option is including a fat-transfer in their procedure, which offers a natural way to maintain breast fullness without replacing their implants.
 A fat-transfer will use fat from a woman’s own body to compensate for volume lost due to the removal of the implant.
-The value of these combination procedures cannot be under-stressed, and if you are a candidate, Dr Choy will discuss these options with you during your consultation.
+If you are a candidate, Dr Choy will discuss these options with you during your consultation.

 Recovery After Your Breast Implant Removal

-No; if you have your surgery performed by a qualified and experienced Specialist Plastic Surgeon like Dr Choy, you can expect a speedy and uneventful recovery that closely resembles that of your original surgery.
+Breast implant removal recovery often closely resembles that of your original surgery.
 A breast implant removal surgery will require a few weeks at home, and like your first surgery, you may need some help the first few days for your safety and comfort.
-However, after your breast implant removal procedure, you can expect minimal disruption to your normal routine.

 The first few days are likely to be the most challenging.
 Immediately after your procedure, you may feel a bit groggy or disorientated because of the anaesthetic; although this is temporary, you should have a chaperone with you to help you get home as driving will be out of the question.
 You can also expect some mild discomfort around the affected area which will be most prominent during the first few days after surgery.
 You can expect to spend at least one week off work as these symptoms subside.